Personal Injury & Wrongful Death

 CPM has been one of the leading firms in California consistently handling catastrophic and serious personal injury cases.
 The attorneys at CPM have extensive experience and success in all aspects of personal injury litigation, including cases and trials involving aviation, pharmaceuticals, premises liability, product liability, motor vehicles, boats, bicycles, dangerous highways, pedestrians, railroads and wrongful death.

-The needs of individuals who have been seriously injured or killed as a result of the negligent or willful conduct of others, as well as the needs of their family members, can be overwhelming.
+The needs of individuals who have been seriously injured or killed as a result of the negligent or willful conduct of others, and the needs of their family members, can be overwhelming.
 It takes a strong, dedicated team to successfully handle a serious personal injury lawsuit to resolution.
-The attorneys at CPM have met that challenge for decades, having dealt with a wide array of catastrophic injury and death cases, including amputations, disfigurement, paralysis, brain injuries, spinal cord injuries, severe burns, dog bites and other devastating losses.
+For decades, the attorneys at CPM have met that challenge, having dealt with a wide array of catastrophic injury and death cases, including amputations, disfigurement, paralysis, brain injuries, spinal cord injuries, severe burns, dog bites and other devastating harms.

 Thomas Fire Cases